Some of the numbers presented in this website may not be the most recent available

 Tokelau is a dependent territory of New Zealand comprising 3 small atolls (Atafu, Nukunonu and Fakaofo) covering an area of 319,031 sq kms.
 It lies north of American Samoa (Swains Island) and east of Tuvalu.
 Swains Island is geographically part of Tokelau.

-Tokelau was settled around 1,000 years ago by migrants from nearby islands but British sailors, when they landed on Atafu (named Duke of York's Island) in 1765 and Nukunonu (Duke of Clarence's Island) in 1791, met no one.
+Tokelau was settled around 1,000 years ago by migrants from nearby islands but British sailors found them deserted when landing on Atafu (named Duke of York's Island) in 1765 and Nukunonu (Duke of Clarence's Island) in 1791.
 A US whaler landed on Fakaofo (Bowditch) in 1835 and a small population was discovered.

 In 1877 Tokelau was made a protectorate of the UK as the Union Islands.
 Annexed with the Gilbert and Ellice Colony in 1916, they reverted to New Zealand in 1926.